MariaAdeline/Summer-Olympics/README.md

-# Summer-Olympics
+### Summer-Olympics
-This is a simple Data Analytics project
+This is a simple Data Analytics project.